Prohibition in culture notes

 The reality is, is that if people want to do something and want something however wrong some may feel it to be, then someone will supply it.
 If a thing is made illegal and people still want it, then crime death and corruption will follow.
 It is up to the actual customer to not demand or want to use it in the first place, as the reality is that they are also complicit in the crime death and corruption by paying the money to the circle of supply.
 The customer cannot blame a government if the customer themselves support the circle.

 So the logical answer is that a Government may have to supply what is wanted by the customer however distasteful to others, regulate its use and tax it to stop the circle of illegal supply.
 This is why prohibition failed and prohibition of anything will always fail no matter how many police or resources is placed against stopping it.
-Supply and demand go hand in hand, and both are the result of each other.
+Supply and demand go hand in hand as equals,both are the result of each other.
 Both to attach any blame for deeds done.

 If the reader has need of help with any of the issues in these notes they may find the links below helpful.

-Only you can stop the circle.
+Only you can stop the circle of demand and blame.
 That is your choice.

 Alcohol - http://www.alcoholics-anonymous.org.uk/